wrporter/advent-of-code/day5/readme.md

 What is the diagnostic code for system ID 5?

 Although it hasn't changed, you can still get your puzzle input.

+Your puzzle answer was `10428568`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **